27th GST Council Meeting

 Transition to New GST Return Filing Procedure

 GSTR 2 and GSTR 3 return filing will continue to remain suspended.
-The transition to new system of filing GST returns will be done in two stages as follows:
+The transition to the new system of filing GST returns contains two stages.
+The following mentions the two stages:

 In stage 1, the current filing of GSTR 1 and GSTR 3B return will continue for a period of 6 months.
 During this time, the new system will be developed and tested.

-In stage 2, the facility for invoice-wise data upload and also facility for claiming input tax credit on self declaration basis, will be introduced.
-In stage 2, the dealer will constantly upload invoices and the information about gap between credit available to them as per invoices uploaded by their sellers and the provisional credit being claimed by them will be calculated by the system.
-After 6 months of this phase 2, the facility of provisional credit will get withdrawn and input tax credit will only be limited to the invoices uploaded by the sellers from whom the dealer has purchased goods.
+In stage 2, the facility for invoice-wise data upload and also facility for claiming input tax credit on a self-declaration basis will be introduced.
+In stage 2, the dealer will constantly upload invoices, and the information about the gap between credit available to them as per invoices uploaded by their sellers and the GST system shall calculate the claim of the provisional credit.
+After 6 months of this phase 2, the facility of provisional credit will get withdrawn, and the input tax credit will only be limited to the invoices uploaded by the sellers from whom the dealer has purchased goods.

 Changes to GSTN Ownership

-Currently GSTN is owned by the Government (Central and State) along with five private financial institutions — HDFC, HDFC Bank, ICICI Bank, NSE Strategic Investment and LIC Housing Finance.
-GSTN is incorporated as a Section 8 Company.
+Currently, the Government (Central and State) owns the GSTN along with five private financial institutions — HDFC, HDFC Bank, ICICI Bank, NSE Strategic Investment, and LIC Housing Finance.
+Hence GSTN is incorporated as a Section 8 Company.

 CESS on Sugar

-The 27th GST Council Meeting also took up the issue of levying 5% GST Cess on sugar and decided to come up with a decision within 2 weeks from now.
-The proposed Cess levied on sugar will be used by the Government to finance the gap between the cane price mills pay to farmers in accordance with a revenue-sharing formula recommended by the Rangarajan Committee and the benchmark rate – fair and remunerative price (FRP) — fixed by the Central Government.
-The proposed Cess could be in the range of Rs.1 to R.1.50 per kg of sugar.
+The 27th GST Council Meeting also took up the issue of levying 5% GST Cess on sugar and decided to come up with a decision within two weeks from now.
+Therefore the Government shall use the proposed Cess levied on sugar to finance the gap between the cane price mills pay to farmers in accordance with a revenue-sharing formula recommended by the Rangarajan Committee and the benchmark rate – fair and remunerative price (FRP) — fixed by the Central Government.
+As per the GST Council proposal, the proposed Cess range between Rs.1 to Rs.1.50 per kg of sugar.

 Incentive for Digital Payments

-Keeping in view the need to move towards a less cash economy, the Council has discussed in detail the proposal of a concession of 2% in GST rate [where the GST rate is 3% or more, 1% each from applicable CGST and SGST rates] on B2C supplies, for which payment is made through cheque or digital mode, subject to a ceiling of Rs.
-100 per transaction, so as to incentivise promotion of digital payment.
-This decision will also be taken before the next GST Council Meeting.
+Keeping in view the need to move towards a less-cash economy, the Council has discussed in detail the proposal of a concession of 2% in GST rate [where the GST rate is 3% or more, 1% each from applicable CGST and SGST rates] on B2C supplies, for which payment is made through cheque or digital mode, subject to a ceiling of Rs.
+100 per transaction so as to incentivize the promotion of digital payment.
+GST Council may implement this decision before the next GST Council Meeting.